Wisephone 2 Review: The Best Minimalist Phone in 2026

-The Wisephone 2 is a smart minimalist phone that launched last summer.
-It is a healthy phone that’s free of clutter and distractions.
-It’s a great alternative to the Light Phone and old-school feature phones.
+The Wisephone 2 is a smart minimalist phone that's free of clutter and distractions.
+It's a great alternative to the Light Phone and old-school feature phones.

 In this post, we’ll break down exactly what makes the Wisephone 2 stand out and whether it’s the right fit for you.